Dale Robertson: 1960s work

-In 1963, after Tales of Wells Fargo ended its five-year run, he played the lead role in the first of A. C. Lyles' Law of the Lawless.
+After Tales of Wells Fargo ended its five-year run in 1962, he played the lead role in the first of A. C. Lyles' Law of the Lawless in 1963.
 The film was initially set to star Rory Calhoun, but Calhoun came down with pneumonia the night before the production was set to start filming.
-Dale Robertson, star of the television series, Tales of Wells Fargo, stepped in at six hours' notice.
+Robertson stepped in at six hours' notice.
 Lyles had acquired the friendship and respect of a galaxy of experienced actors who offered their services to his production.

-Robertson filmed a television pilot; about Diamond Jim Brady that was not picked up as a series.
+Robertson filmed a television pilot about Diamond Jim Brady that was ultimately not picked up as a series.
+It did air as a TV movie, Diamond Jim: Skulduggery in Samantha, in 1965.

-Robertson created United Screen Arts in 1965 which released two of his films, The Man from Button Willow (1965, animated) that he did the voice for and The One Eyed Soldiers (1966) which he starred in.
+Robertson created United Screen Arts in 1965 which released two of his films: The Man from Button Willow, a 1965 animated film where he voiced the main character (also reuniting with Tales of Wells Fargo guest stars Edgar Buchanan, Edward Platt, and Howard Keel), and The One Eyed Soldiers, a 1966 crime film shot in Yugoslavia.

-In the 1966–67 season, Robertson starred in Scalplock another television pilot released as a movie that became Iron Horse, in which his character wins an incomplete railroad line in a poker game and then decides to manage the company.
+In the 1966–67 season, Robertson starred in another television pilot called Scalplock, which was picked up as a series and released as a TV movie: Iron Horse, in which his character Benjamin Calhoun wins an incomplete railroad line in a poker game and then decides to manage the company.
+The series ran for 48 episodes from 1966 to 1968.

-In 1968, he succeeded Robert Taylor as the host of Death Valley Days, a role formerly held by Stanley Andrews and future U.S. President Ronald Reagan.
-The series would come to its end, after 19 years on the air, with Robertson's 26 episodes as host.
+In October 1968, he succeeded Robert Taylor as the host of Death Valley Days, a role formerly held by Stanley Andrews and future U.S. President Ronald Reagan.
+The series would come to its end, after 19 years on the air, with Robertson's full season of 26 episodes as host.
 In rebroadcasts, Death Valley Days (often known as Trails West at the time), featured Ray Milland in the role of revised host.

 Robertson guest-starred on the November 17, 1969, episode of The Dean Martin Show.